Admission and application

 Application procedure

-To apply for a programme, you need to submit a request for enrolment in Studielink before the application deadline.
-Before you apply, please check the admission requirements and then follow the steps below.
+You must first make sure you meet the admission requirements of the Master's programme you would like to apply for.
+To apply for a programme, you need to submit an enrolment application in Studielink before the application deadline and then follow the steps below.

 Steps

-Step 1: Submit your enrolment request via Studielink
+Step 1: Submit an enrolment application in Studielink

-Apply for your chosen Master’s programme via Studielink.
+You can apply for a Master’s programme at Radboud University via Studielink.
 You can apply for a programme for the following academic year from 1 October onwards.

 If you completed a Bachelor’s programme at Radboud University that grants you direct admission to your chosen Master’s programme, you can skip the steps below and enrol in the Master’s programme after you have applied in Studielink.